tusharvaswanicoder/dancetime/README.md

 ```

 5. As part of Step 3, you'll need to set up a MySQL server, either locally on your computer or in a cloud environment.
 While you don't need to set up the prod/dev databases yourself (as the code will do it for you), it might be a good idea to use the [Starter Database Files](https://drive.google.com/file/d/1odmwqbtVhpEOXezxYkAC7pOUZ38HdM8P/view?usp=sharing) that I have provided.
 These are database files that contain many pre-created/analyzed dances so you can jump right in without having to analyze videos first (and you won't need to install the extension either).
 This is my personal collection of many fun songs to dance to, and I hope you will enjoy them as well if you choose to use them.
+5. Disable the username content moderator: open `/api/services/Constants.mjs` and set `contentModeratorEnabled` to `false`.
 6. Add yourself as an invited user in the database.
 Insert a new record into `invited_emails` (in either the production or development database, or both) containing only your email address.
 Only people with their email on the invitation list can create a user and login.
 7. Run `npm run start` to start the livereload server and static web app.
 DanceTime should now be live at [http://localhost:4280](http://localhost:4280) (or it might say something different as it starts up - monitor the output to make find the correct link!)